LINC-BIT/legodnn/README.md

  - **Pose estimation** focuses on the problem of identifying the orientation of a 3-D object.
 It has been widely used in many fields such as robot vision, motion tracking, etc. The mainstream pose estimation networks are mainly divided into two categories.
 The first one first detects an object from an image, and then detects the key points of the object.
 Network structure of this category is similar to objection detection's.
 In contrast, the second one first finds the key points and then groups the points.
 In this way, it can obtain the detect results.
 Network structure of the second one is similar to semantic segmentation's.

-LegoDNN([Paper](https://dl.acm.org/doi/abs/10.1145/3447993.3483249))is a lightweight, block-grained and scalable solution for running multi-DNN wrokloads in mobile vision systems.
+LegoDNN is a lightweight, block-grained and scalable solution for running multi-DNN wrokloads in mobile vision systems.
 It extracts the blocks of original models via convolutional layers, generates sparse blocks, and retrains the sparse blocks.
 By composing these blocks, LegoDNN expands the scaling options of original models.
 At runtime, it optimizes the block selection process using optimization algorithms.
 The following figure shows a LegoDNN example of ResNet18.
 This project is a PyTorch-based implementation of LegoDNN, and allows to convert the deep neural networks in the above six mainstream applications to LegoDNN.
 With  LegoDNN, original models are able to dynamically scale at edge, and adapt to changing device resources.